pranay2063/CS17/JS/README.md

 **JS**

-  1. *JS is an evert driven language.
+  *1. JS is an evert driven language.
 This means that instead of waiting for a response before moving on, JavaScript will keep executing while listening for other events.**

 **Objects in JS** - *https://www.geeksforgeeks.org/objects-in-javascript/*